MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] B. Clustering `This is incorrect because clustering models group data into clusters based on similarity, not categorize data into predefined classes.`
 - [x] C. Classification `This is the correct answer because classification models are used to categorize data into discrete classes, such as positive, neutral, or negative reviews.`

-## Q: Identifying Key Terms in Machine Learning
+## Q17: Identifying Key Terms in Machine Learning

 > Data values that the model aims to predict are called: